collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 SPECIAL SERVICES:

-ADDITIONAL INFORMATION: Movie on Battle of Fredericksburg.
-Special tours in summer.
-Sunken Road tour has signs with raised lettering and a site with recorded message.
 Along the stone wall, the path inclines sideways and becomes narrow, making it difficult to maneuver a wheelchair.
 No curb cuts for crossing road.
 At Marye’s Heights there is a steep incline.
 Recorded message available at one area.
 On driving tour, Lee Hill has steep incline along asphalt path to top of hill.
 All other stops, wheelchairs can be pushed to the sites.
-Hours 8:30-6:30, Mid Jun-Labor Day.
-9-5 rest of year.
-Closed Jan 1 and Dec 25.

 CHANCELLORSVILLE BATTLEFIELD VISITOR’S CENTER